 “You’re still a hero to me,” the young girl smiled courageously, her persistent enthusiasm clinging to me as her dad pushed me from the shore.

 It was shortly after this moment I turned on my camera for the first time, capturing the thoughts, moods and emotions I fluctuated between throughout the course of the race.
-Over the last few weeks I’ve been stringing together these clips to tell my story, and while I leave you to watch my 30-minute video, I wanted to thank everyone who was cheering me on from the virtual sidelines, and to those who supported me while taking on this challenge (THINK Kayak, Zeal for Life, MEC & Deep Cove Kayak).
+Over the last few weeks I’ve been stringing together these clips to tell my story, and while I leave you to watch my 30-minute video (I’ve actually edited it down to 18:23), I wanted to thank everyone who was cheering me on from the virtual sidelines, and to those who supported me while taking on this challenge (THINK Kayak, Zeal for Life, MEC & Deep Cove Kayak).
 I’m truly grateful for everything I experienced.

 It’s been a week since I completed the Yukon River Quest, yet I still feel I’m digesting the experience.
 There are so many stories to tell, and to do them justice I need a little more time to collect my thoughts.
 The race was never going to be easy, and I expected that probably more so than most.
 But when my foot pedal snapped 65km in and I was left without steering for the first half of the race, a whole new challenge was presented to me.